The 2 Stages of Preparing Your Rental Property

 - Smell something strange?
 Hopefully, it’s just a minor issue, but odors can also indicate major problems.
 Plus, no one wants to rent a property that stinks!
 It doesn’t matter how clean your property is if it doesn’t smell great.

 Now, it’s time to document.
 Everything.
 Take photos of the condition of your property before your tenant moves in.
 Walkthrough the property with your tenant on move-in day and log any cosmetic issues you both see.
-As an alternative, you can ask your tenant to provide you a list of problems within three days of move in.
+As an alternative, you can ask your tenant to provide you with a list of problems within three days of move in.
 Remind them that if they do not send you a list within three days, they agree that the home was in perfect shape.
 Your lease should already cover this in detail, but it never hurts to reiterate it.

 Here’s the bottom line.
 A better quality property, sound in structure, clean, and well maintained, a better quality tenant you will attract.